 Fluency is not purely a decoding phenomenon.
 It is also a knowledge phenomenon.
 A reader who knows a domain reads that domain faster, not because their eyes move differently but because their mind can chunk familiar information into larger units.

-This is the lesson of de Groot's chess experiment, and it maps onto football exactly.
+This is the lesson of de Groot's chess experiment.

-In the 1940s, Dutch psychologist Adriaan de Groot showed grandmasters and novices a mid-game chess position for five seconds, then asked them to reconstruct it.
+In the 1940s, Dutch psychologist Adriaan de Groot showed grandmasters and novices a mid-game position for five seconds, then asked them to reconstruct it.
 Grandmasters recalled nearly every piece.
 Novices recalled a handful.
 Superior memory?
-No. When de Groot arranged the pieces randomly, removing the meaningful patterns, the grandmasters' advantage vanished completely.
+No. When de Groot arranged the pieces randomly, removing the meaningful patterns, the grandmasters' advantage vanished.

 The "skill" was knowledge all along.
 Grandmasters didn't see 32 individual pieces.
 They saw patterns: "Sicilian Defence, queenside attack, bishop pair controlling the diagonal."
 One chunk instead of twelve data points.

 Football works the same way.
-A novice watching a match sees: player 1, player 2, player 3, player 4, the ball, opponent 1, opponent 2.
-Overwhelmed.
-An expert sees: "defensive line in a saucer shape tilted toward the ball," "pressing trigger from the midfielder's body shape," "3v2 overload developing on the right."
+A novice sees individual players and the ball, overwhelmed by separate data points.
+An expert sees: "defensive line tilted toward the ball," "pressing trigger from the midfielder's body shape," "3v2 overload developing on the right."
 Same visual field, three chunks instead of twelve.
 The spare cognitive capacity goes to what matters: deciding what to do next.

 Doug Lemov, who has written about the connection between reading research and football, once watched a match alongside a former Premier League player.
 They looked at the same back four.
 Lemov saw four individual defenders, four data points to track independently.
-The professional saw "the defensive line," one chunk.
+The professional saw "the defensive line" — one chunk.
 When one defender stepped out of position, the professional noticed instantly.
 Lemov didn't.
-The professional had a reference for what the pattern should look like.

 Then the player shared his mental model: "The back four should be shaped like a saucer that tilts toward the ball."